 Another reasoning that argues against frequenting gay bars as a couple is the idea that it creates a venue for attention-seeking behavior, resulting in competition that can be damaging to the relationship.
 These therapists presume that in a bar setting, couples are more likely to be focused on the attention they are receiving from other men at the bar, setting both guys up for a potential conflict over who gets more attention.

-Although this situation is definitely possible if both guys in the relationship display juvenile behavior, I argue that this is mostly uncommon in the majority of adult gay relationships.
+Although this situation is definitely possible if both guys in the relationship display juvenile behavior, I argue that this is most uncommon in the majority of adult gay relationships.
 If someone is in the early stages of gay adulthood and just recently came out, I could see this situation coming to fruition not because this individual is immature, but inexperienced in the gay world.
 In this case, if this individual was in a relationship, it would be useful to simply be mindful and conscious of his partner in a club or bar setting.

 Impaired Judgement and Sloppiness

-The third reason listed by Couples Counseling Chicago is the fact that impaired judgement can occur when drinking, and this can cause unnecessary discourse between the two guys.
+The third reason listed by Couples Counseling Chicago is the fact that impaired judgment can occur when drinking, and this can cause unnecessary discourse between the two guys.
 Although I disagree with most of their other points, this one I think is mostly accurate.
 It is both alarming and disturbing how much a person’s behavior can change as he drinks, not to mention the dynamic between two intoxicated men.
-With so many extraneous variables presented by the possibility of impaired judgement, this point is one to be particularly conscious of.
+With so many extraneous variables presented by the possibility of impaired judgment, this point is one to be particularly conscious of.

 Getting Hit On and Jealousy